Volunteer with Dog Rescue

 Accommodation and food

 You will be living on site in comfortable accommodation sharing with at least two other volunteers.
 Here you will fall asleep to the sounds of elephants calling.
-Enjoy large buffet style lmeals with many different dishes to choose from.
-Vegan and vegetarian food is always available and all dietary restrictions are catered to.
+Enjoy large vegetarian buffet style meals with many different dishes to choose from.

 What is Provided?